 3. Make Daily Self-Care Non-Negotiable

 Indecision traps me.
 Should I take time to zone out on my favorite TV show or wash the dirty dishes in the sink?
 Should I take a bath or go through the overflowing pile of mail?
 How do I know if my desire for self-care is just an excuse to avoid responsibilities?
-With the weight of these questions pressing down, negative thoughts send me into a spiral.
+With the heaviness of these questions pressing down, negative thoughts send me into a spiral.

 Recently, I’ve found the answer: Self-care is a lifestyle, not a situational choice.
 It’s not something I do only when I’m a cranky, burned-out, empty shell of a person.
 Caring for myself is something I must do every day — an important habit like brushing my teeth.

 I don’t have to say yes or answer immediately, no matter how much someone wants me to.
 If I pause, I can think more clearly and make a smart choice, not a reactive one.
 My immediate, knee-jerk decision is not always the best one.
 I achieve better results when I say, “Can I think about it and let you know later?”